bob123456678/TrainControl/Readme.md

 ## Changelog

 * v2.2.5 [8/11/2024]
-    - Clicking on switches in the layout diagram while the UI is off will now trigger a pop-up warning
+    - Clicking on switches in the layout diagram while the power is off will now trigger a pop-up warning
     - Minor UI performance optimizations

 * v2.2.4 [8/1/2024]